labor-digital/asset-building/documentation/Config-v2.md

 those can be specified for each app.

 ### app.publicPath & app.publicPathDev
-To make sure your path's can be resolved propperly on your webserver you may use "publicPath" to define the url/directory which leads to the output files.
+To make sure your path's can be resolved properly on your webserver you may use "publicPath" to define the url/directory which leads to the output files.

 If your path on your local machine is different from your productive publicPath